Students often wonder about the long-term implications of making their work Open Access accessable.

 4. Textbook Concerns: costs and alternatives

 In response to escalating textbook costs, the academic world is exploring alternatives to this commercial approach.
 One collaborative exploration is the OER, or Open Educational Resources, movement.
 Free and public domain teaching materials are reviewed and coordinated by initiatives such as Open Education Resources Commons .
 Another recent initiative is from Lumen Learning, a group dedicated to facilitating broad, successful adoption of OER.
 The SXU Library is beginning an exploration of how we can expand the conversation and provide support for such local efforts.
-We have just announced the creation of a Review Team to test the effectiveness of commercial online textbook capabilities, and to explore implementing within CANVAS less expensive alternatives such as Open Educational Resources and locally created teaching materials.
+We have a Review Team to test the effectiveness of commercial online textbook capabilities, and to explore implementing within CANVAS less expensive alternatives such as Open Educational Resources and locally created teaching materials.

 See our OER Information page ... a web site describing our new exploratory initiative intended to reduce costs for students by finding and creating free alternatives to expensive textbooks.